henrysky/astroNN_stars_foundation/README.rst

 --------------------------------------------------------

-If you use this training script to train your own model, please notice that details of your system will be saved in the model file as ``training_system_info.txt`` for developers to debug.
+If you use this training script to train your own model, please notice that details of your system will be saved automatically in the model folder as ``training_system_info.txt`` for developers to debug should anything went wrong.
 Delete the file before you share your model with others if you concern about privacy.

 -   | `training.py`_
     | Python script to train the model.